Slothlesss/DECO3801_CannotCode/README.md

 </p>

 ## Welcome to "Mind Over Matter"
-Mind Over Matter is a 2D side-scrolling platformer designed to be played using a Brain-Computer Interface (BCI) headset.
+Mind Over Matter is a brain-computer interaction (BCI) powered 2D side scroller game in which players control a spaceship and must fly as far as possible without crashing.
+The player will have to avoid procedurally generated obstacles including asteroids, moons, planets and other spaceships.
+Certain obstacles can also be shot by the laser cannons on the player’s ship to destroy them.
+The player’s ship will be controlled using the traditional paradigm of a keyboard, however the game’s environment will automatically adapt to the user’s cognitive state based on data sent by an EEG (electroencephalogram) headset.

 ## Table Of Contents
 - [Getting Started](#getting-started)